 ATLANTA, Ga. — DeKalb County, Ga., selected Geosyntec Consultants for a three-year contract to support the County in meeting its compliance objectives for the Seminole Road Landfill.
 Specific tasks include conducting: environmental monitoring at the landfill, gas collection and control system (GCCS) expansion design, NPDES inspections and reporting, wetland mitigation area inspections and monitoring, Title V air emissions permit reporting, construction management, as well as specialized environmental system operation and maintenance functions.

-Previously, the County selected the Geosyntec team to perform environmental monitoring and GCCS operation and maintenance services for the Seminole Road Landfill from 2005 to 2007.
+Previously, the County selected the Geosyntec team to perform environmental monitoring and GCCS operation and maintenance services for the Seminole Road Landfill.
 With this past contract, the Geosyntec team designed and constructed upgrades to the gas collection and control system and improved its operations, which resulted in achieving landfill gas management compliance on a continuous basis.
-"As a major part of our last project with DeKalb County, we worked with them and Georgia Power to make a landfill gas-to-electricity facility a reality," said Majdi Othman, Geosyntec principal and project manager for the DeKalb County project.
+"As a major part of our last project with DeKalb County, we worked with them and the local power company to make a landfill gas-to-electricity facility a reality," said Majdi Othman, Geosyntec principal and project manager for the DeKalb County project.
 "We see the County selecting us through a competitive bid to serve them for the following three years as a vote of confidence."